acristoffers/Lachesis/README.md

 Under [releases](https://github.com/acristoffers/Lachesis/releases), download
 the latest version for your system.
 The Windows installer works with both 32 and 64 bits systems.
 The Linux version is an AppImage, which is distribution-agnostic, just download and execute.
+It's also available as a snap:
+`snap install lachesis`.

 If you work with another system, like Linux ARM, BSD or Solaris, you can checkout this repository and build the project yourself.
 It should run anywhere